 Join us for this newly expand event that includes medical schools, physician assistant and physical therapy programs, dental schools, public health schools and other health related programs.
-We anticipatate 50-75 schools and over 300+ students participate in the event.
-The Fair offers something for everyone:
+We anticipate 80+ schools and several hundred students to participate in the event.
+The Expo offers something for everyone:

 1st year students/Sophomores